 This is UMAMI.

-The taste of the stock when you mix them all together, is quite unimaginable, and is one of the must-haves when you are at Shinjuku Tokyo.
+The taste of the stock when you mix them all together, is quite unimaginable.
+This is probably one of the must-haves when you are at Shinjuku Tokyo and a ramen fan.

 But wait.
 The queue.
 You would see about 5-10 people hanging around the shop down a slope along a quiet street near the police station.